Let’s face it, we know the need for EDI integration isn’t going away anytime soon.

-5. How does EDI affect your competitive landscape?
+9. How does EDI affect your competitive landscape?

 Finally, how critical is the EDI integration to increasing your competitive advantage and maintaining important strategic partnerships?
 Mission-critical integration is something you’ll probably want to bring in house EDI integrations.

-Why EDI Integration?
+Why Consider EDI Integration?

 EDI is a decades-old technology.
 However, it is still alive and well in B2B data processing.
-While APIs are becoming available, most supply chain third party transactions still involve EDI.
+While APIs are becoming available, most supply chain third-party transactions still involve EDI.
 And if EDI is a new requirement for your organization, it’s probably at the request of a valued business partner, or the organization’s demand to expand B2B offerings.

 Some even require EDI OCR (optical character recognition) abilities.

-BIG TIP: Because building and maintaining B2B data integrations is extremely complex and involves vendors and resources outside of your control
+BIG TIP: Building and maintaining B2B data integrations is extremely complex and involves vendors and resources outside of your control

 EDI data such as purchase orders, invoices, and master data is exchanged in multiple formats including, PDF, ASC X12, XML / ebXML, ISO 8583, and RosettaNet.
 EDI provides efficient communication between B2B organizations.

-100% Outsourced EDI Doesn’t Exist
+10. Total, 100% Outsourced EDI Integration Doesn’t Exist

 B2B data integration touches core business processes and strategy.
 Success hinges upon subject matter experts (SME) who are intimately acquainted with your partner relationships and the business-wide impact of accurate and timely data integration.

-BIG TIP: Even an outsourced approach will require a big investment of your time and valuable resources.
+DID YOU KNOW?
+Even an outsourced approach will require a big investment of your time and valuable resources.